aanastasiou/dgtools/doc/source/pov.rst

 Defining the bitmap
 -------------------

-The "bitmap" can be defined as a set of 8 bytes but since ``dgasm`` understands binary number literal values, defining that memory area in the editor also provides a sort of preview for it.
+The "bitmap" can be defined as a set of 8 bytes but since the assembler (``dgasm.py``) understands binary number literal values, defining that memory area in the editor also provides a sort of preview for it.

 Here for example is the letter ``A``: